All game settings of KSpaceDuel are configurable.

 The number of hit points of damage done when a ship hits a mine.

-Maximum number of mines a player can have on the screen.
+The maximum number of mines a player can have on the screen.

 The time a ship needs to reload a mine.

-Acceleration of the ships
+Acceleration of the ships.

 The energy needed to accelerate a ship.